isu-kim/AllPeripherals/README.md

 ## AllPeripheral
+> Also an updated version with the same project in `cython` can be found [here](https://github.com/gooday2die/PyRGBDev)

 A program written in C++ and Python for synchronizing all SDKs with one program.
 Supports Windows and MacOS.

 ## Basic Info